APITube Help Center

 What is the difference between the Free and paid plans?

 The Free plan is built for evaluation.
-It costs $0, gives you 200 requests on a fast 1-day renewal cycle, and reaches every search and retrieval endpoint against the real live index — it is not a separate sandbox.
-Its trade-offs are the limits people hit first: article body, body_html and description come back as a preview trimmed to a marker (...[Upgrade subscription plan]), you can only page through the first 5 pages of a result set (a sixth page returns HTTP 400 with error ER0173), you get no real-time streaming, and the rate limit is 10 requests per minute.
+It costs $0, gives you 100 requests on a fast 1-day renewal cycle, and reaches every search and retrieval endpoint against the real live index — it is not a separate sandbox.
+Its trade-offs are the limits people hit first: the article body and body_html come back as a preview trimmed to a marker (...[Upgrade subscription plan]) — everything else, including the link, image, description and all enrichment, is full — you can only page through the first 5 pages of a result set (a sixth page returns HTTP 400 with error ER0173), you get real-time streaming capped at one concurrent connection, and the rate limit is 10 requests per minute.
 For the full breakdown, read what’s included in the free plan.

-Every paid plan (Basic and up) removes the content preview when you use a live key, lifts the 5-page cap, raises the rate limit to 50 requests per minute, and unlocks real-time streaming, the /v1/fact-check endpoint, and the pay-as-you-go fallback.
-The tiers differ only in how large the pools and limits are.
+Every paid plan (Starter and up) removes the content preview when you use a live key, lifts the 5-page cap, raises the rate limit to 50 requests per minute, lifts streaming to more concurrent connections and larger pools, and unlocks the /v1/fact-check endpoint and the pay-as-you-go fallback.
+Beyond that the tiers mostly scale the same numbers, with one feature difference: the natural-language prompt parameter starts at Basic, so Free and Starter keys get 403 ER0706 when they use it.

 curl "https://api.apitube.io/v1/news/everything?title=electric%20vehicles&per_page=250&api_key=YOUR_API_KEY"

-That single call returns up to 250 articles for one request on any plan — larger pages, not more calls, is the cheapest way to pull data.
+That single call returns up to 250 articles for one request on any plan except Starter (50) and Free (10) — larger pages, not more calls, is the cheapest way to pull data.
 See how requests and credits work.

-Which paid plan should you pick — Basic, Professional or Corporate?
+Which paid plan should you pick — Starter, Basic, Professional or Corporate?

-The three paid tiers scale the same set of numbers, so pick by the biggest constraint in your workload:
+The four paid tiers scale the same set of numbers, so pick by the biggest constraint in your workload:

 • Basic — $99/month.
-20,000 requests per 31-day cycle, 5,000 streaming credits, up to 2 concurrent SSE streams, and 5 saved webhooks.
-Full article content and the 50/min rate limit.
-Good for a single production integration or a light monitoring feed.
+50,000 requests per 31-day cycle, 5,000 streaming credits, up to 2 concurrent SSE streams, and 5 saved webhooks.
+Same connection and webhook limits as Starter — what you gain is the larger request and streaming pools, the full 250 articles per request, and the natural-language prompt parameter.

 • Corporate — $599/month.
 300,000 requests, 40,000 streaming credits, up to 50 concurrent SSE streams, and 100 saved webhooks.
 Built for high-volume pipelines and many parallel feeds.

-Each tier is also available billed annually — Basic at $959/year, Professional at $1,919/year and Corporate at $4,999/year — which is lower than paying the monthly price twelve times.
+Each tier is also available billed annually — Starter at $279/year, Basic at $959/year, Professional at $1,919/year and Corporate at $4,999/year — which is lower than paying the monthly price twelve times.

 What happens when a plan runs out of requests?